 As we ate at his table and talked about our struggles, I realized this, here, now, is a warranted time for tough love.
 He knew I loved him.
 I had earned it.
 So I told him, “Man, you know that type of girl is not good for you.
 I think you need to tell her you can’t talk to her anymore.
 Do it quickly and make it final.”

 Jesus did call a lot of people bad sinners, and in isolation that sounds really mean.
-But usually he showed them that he really loved them first.
+But often he showed them that he really loved them in the same interaction.
 Basically he earned the right to speak hard truth to them.
 He healed a man with leprosy, rescued a woman from being killed by angry pastors, rescued a tax agent out of a rancid reputation, and gave living water to the woman who was thirsty.
-He showed them he loved them and maybe that’s why he could tell them they had screwed up, and that they must go and sin no more.
+He showed them he loved them and maybe that’s why he could tell them to go and sin no more.

 So if we plan on dishing out some tough love, and help a brother defeat a sin, we had better earn it first.
 Give to them, cry with them, feed them, love them.
 And when they are certain that we love them even at their worst, they will know it’s not out of judgment when we say, “to be honest man, I think you messed up.
 If I could say so, here’s what I think we need to do. . .”